AIExScale/AIExScale.github.io/index.md

 <body>
     <h1 class="title">First International Symposium on Artificial Intelligence and Extreme-Scale Workflows</h1>
     <p class="subtitle">
-        eld with <a href="https://sc25.supercomputing.org/" target="_blank">The International Conference for High Performance Computing, Networking, Storage, and Analysis 2025</a> in St-Louis, Missouri.
+        Held in conjunction with <a href="https://sc25.supercomputing.org/" target="_blank">The International Conference for High Performance
+Computing, Networking, Storage, and Analysis 2025</a> in St-Louis, Missouri.
     </p>
     <!-- Container for markdown content -->